cloudinary-community/gatsby-source-cloudinary/README.md

 };
 ```

-## How to use
+## 7. How to use 💅

-Once a development server is started using `gatsby develop`, all media assets configured in the plugin are available as `cloudinaryMedia` and `allCloudinaryMedia` in graphQL.
+Run `gatsby develop` and all media assets configured in the plugin are now automagically 🌟 available as `cloudinaryMedia` and `allCloudinaryMedia` in graphQL.

 These can run in a Page Query or StaticQuery.

+Create your beautiful and accessible website or app 💅

 ```js
 import React from 'react';